Fair-trade coffee beans dry in the sun in Nicaragua, 2004. (William Neuheisel / Flickr)

 Although the concept of ethical trade has existed for a long time, the institutionalization of the fair-trade movement did not begin in earnest until the late 1980s.
 In 1989, the World Fair Trade Organization was founded, and in the years that followed, various fair-trade certification and labeling processes emerged.
 A product is granted a fair-trade label once its producers have met a list of social, economic, and environmental requirements.
 The stated purpose of the fair-trade movement is to give economic security to producers in developing countries -- often of unprocessed commodities such as fruits, live animals, and minerals -- by requiring companies and consumers to pay a premium on the market price.

 Until now, any questioning of the fair-trade movement has been limited to the micro level.
 The movement has faced repeated criticisms, for example, for the relatively expensive fees that producers must pay to get a fair-trade label, which make it ineffective for many poor farmers.
-Another
+Another area of concern is just how lucrative the process is for middlemen and retailers.
+Finally, several studies show that very little of the premium that consumers pay actually reaches needy producers.
+Consumers might be surprised to learn that only one or two percent of the retail price of an expensive cup

 - Full website and iPad access